 This is a basic template for making your own fried rice at home.
 You can swap out brown rice, quinoa or bulgur.
 I usually add bean sprouts rather than peas, but that is mostly due to a "pea hater" in the house.

-- 3 ½ - 4 cups left over white rice If you don’t have left over rice, cook per package directions, then spread on a cookie sheet cover loosely a few hours prior to making recipe
+- 3 ½ cups leftover rice If you don't have leftover cooked rice, cook per package directions, then spread on a cookie sheet cover loosely a few hours prior to making recipe

 - ½ cup onion finely chopped